How To Discipline Without Time Out and Counting

 These techniques almost never work, especially if you have strong-willed children like mine.
 Isn’t it simply making things worse?

 It’s because children’s inherent wiring, even that of an 18-month-old kid, is one of free choice, positive connection, and having their own power.
-When you use punishment to prevent undesirable conduct from recurring, you are aiming to compel their compliance via fear.
+When you use punishment (fear conditioning) to prevent undesirable behaviour from recurring, you are aiming to compel their compliance via fear.

-I’m not suggesting you’re doing it on purpose, but most punishments and parenting tactics are carried out unconsciously.
+I’m not suggesting you’re doing it on purpose, but most punishment (fear conditioning)s and parenting tactics are carried out unconsciously.
 Without realizing it, we’ve all learned from our classmates, school disciplinary techniques, and, of course, our own family connections with our parents and grandparents.

 Fear-Based Punishments Do Not Work